veebch/hometime/README.md

 - flashes when it's time for an event,
 - rewards you with a pretty rainbow at hometime.

+## Video

+Tap on the picture for a video of it being assembled and working as part of a home made whiteboard.

 ## How it works

 The progress bar displays your progress through the working day.
 It connects to wifi, grabs the time from an ntp server, then shows you how far through the day you are.